Donald A. Wollheim: Recognition

 Algis Budrys in 1966 gave Wollheim a Galaxy Bookshelf award "for doing his job".
 Upon Wollheim's death in 1990, the prolific editor Robert Silverberg argued (above) that he may have been "the most significant figure" in American SF publishing.

-Robert Jordan credits Wollheim for helping to launch Jordan's career.
-Wollheim made an offer for Jordan's first novel, Warriors of the Ataii, though he withdrew the offer when Jordan requested some minor changes to the contract.
-Jordan claims that Wollheim's first, 'laudatory' letter convinced him that he could write, and so he chose to remember the first letter and forget about the second.
-The novel was never published, but Jordan went on to write the immensely successful Wheel of Time series for a different publisher.
+Robert Jordan credited Wollheim for helping to launch Jordan's career.
+Wollheim made an offer for Jordan's first novel, Warrior of the Ataii, though he withdrew the offer when Jordan requested some minor changes to the contract.
+Jordan claimed that Wollheim's first, 'laudatory' letter convinced him that he could write, and so he chose to remember the first letter and forget about the second.
+The novel remained unpublished during Jordan's lifetime, he Jordan went on to write the immensely successful The Wheel of Time series for Tor Books.

-Marion Zimmer Bradley referred to him as "a second father", Frederik Pohl called him "a founder", and Robert Silverberg says he was "seriously underrated" and "one of the great shapers of science-fiction publishing in the United States".
+Marion Zimmer Bradley referred to him as "a second father", Frederick Pohl called him "a founder", and Robert Silverberg says he was "seriously underrated" and "one of the great shapers of science-fiction publishing in the United States".
 In 1977 scholar Robert Scholes named Wollheim "one of the most important editors and publishers of science fiction."

 From 1975 on, Wollheim received several special awards for his contributions to science fiction and to fantasy, including one at the 1975 World SF Convention and runner-up to Ian & Betty Ballantine at the 1975 World Fantasy Convention.

 The Science Fiction and Fantasy Hall of Fame inducted him in 2002, its seventh class of two deceased and two living persons.
 He is the third person inducted primarily for his work as editor or publisher, after the inaugural 1996 pair Hugo Gernsback and John W. Campbell.